Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/covariance.rst

 Uncertainty Quantification
 ==========================
 The goal of parameter estimation (see :ref:`driversection` Section) is to estimate unknown model parameters from experimental data.
-Uncertainty quantification is required to ensure that the estimates of the parameters are close to their true values.
+Uncertainty quantification then aims to characterize how close the parameter estimates are to their true (unknown) values.
 This parameter uncertainty can be computed using four methods in parmest: covariance matrix, likelihood ratio test, bootstrapping, and leave-N-out.

 Covariance Matrix Estimation